 Helmet Back Adjustment

-Usually there is a knob, dial, plastic or webbing type of strap system that is the primary area that holds your head in the helmet, this is the harness of the helmet that holds your head.
+Usually there is a knob, dial, plastic or webbing type of strap system that is the primary feature that holds your head in the helmet.
 We wrote a blog post on helmet construction if you want to dig deeper into how the suspension system actually functions.
-The best way to ensure the back of the helmet fits correctly are:
+The best way to ensure the back of the helmet fits correctly is to:

 1. Open the adjustment wide